yui/yui3-gallery/src/gallery-zui-scrollsnapper/README.md

 ----

 *   The algorithm of 'snapTo' can be changed into 'Bipartite approximation' , for better performance.
-Current we just use linear search, when user scrollTo last items we run into worst case.
+Now we just use linear search, when user scrollTo last items we run into worst case.

 Known Issue